madhav000517/cloudformationtemplatesproject/README.md

  Create a multi-az, load balanced and Auto Scaled sample web site running on an Apache Web Serever.
 The application is configured to span all Availability Zones in the region and is Auto-Scaled based on the CPU utilization of the web servers.
 Notifications will be sent to the operator email address on scaling events.it also has NAT Instance with RDS instance to enable internet connection for RDS

 # The template creates the below components
-3 Public Subnets and route tables respectively
+1 Public Subnet and route table respectively
-3 Private Subnets and route tables respectively
+2 Private Subnets and route tables respectively
-2 Web Servers in auto scaling group with Load Balancer in Public Subnet 1 bastion Host in auto scaling group with EIP in Public Subnet 1 NAT Instance  in Public Subnet to establish internet connection for RDS Instance 1 RDS Postgres Instance in Private Subnet
+2 Private subnet Web Servers in auto scaling group with Load Balancer in Public Subnet 1 bastion Host with EIP in Public Subnet
+1 NAT Instance  to provide internet route for private subnet instances 1 RDS Postgres Instance in Private Subnet
 1 IAM role with policy to put and get objects from S3Bucket through webserver 1 SNS topic to send notifications
-1 IAM user to assign EIP
 1 Internet Gateway
 1 VPC